rthomp10/8BitPowerALU/README.md

 * The inputs are to be 8-bit 2's compliment values
 * I'm not sure why there needs to be an output control signal for this simple design, so I got rid of it
 * On the positive edge of a clock, the opcode is translated and allows the the result to flow through.
 The negative edge of the clock locks in the answer and provides it back to the input
+* The only structual block is the adder_subtractor block.
+I enjoy RTL a lot more than making large multiplexers and what not.
+I just wanted to demonstrate that I knew the difference between RTL and RTL.

 ![Modified Block Diagram](https://github.com/rthomp10/8BitPowerALU/blob/master/block_diagram_modified.png "Modified Block Diagram")